akurmustafa/audio_fingerprinting/readme.md

 ## Acknowledgments

-* Project inspired by the work of [how shazma works](http://coding-geek.com/how-shazam-works/)
+* Project inspired by the work [how shazma works](http://coding-geek.com/how-shazam-works/)